temporalio/reference-app-orders-go/docs/run-local-codec-server.md

 ### Process an Order

 Setup is now complete.
-The Temporal Client used by the OMS Workers and API Servers are now encrypting payload data.
+The Temporal Client used by the OMS Workers and API Servers will now encrypt payload data.

 The best way to observe this is by following the instructions for [processing a basic order](process-basic-order.md).